deadlysyntax/the-gatherer/README.md

 | Feature | Purpose |
 | ------- | ------- |
-Interacting with websites. | Outrider provides a framework for interacting with CasperJS, which lets you write complex website interactions  - giving you the full power over the DOM with javascript and jQuery to mimic human behaviours such as filling in forms and clicking links.
+Interacting with websites. | Outrider provides a framework for interacting with CasperJS, which lets you write complex website interactions  - giving you the full power over the DOM with nokogiri.
 Useful for **testing website front-ends** and  **downloading website contents**.
 Data Mining | Outrider provides tools for **collecting**, **cleaning** and **storing data** from the web.
 Statistical Analysis | Outrider provides libraries for running **statistical algorithms** over datasets.